wavering-ruby/STARS-VBA-CharactersSheet/README.md

 ## TextRight

-In the Excel, are defined what dice the user wants (d2, d3, d4, d6, d8, d10, d12, d20, d100) and this function gets the right side of the string and return as int to use a Max parameter in the function [RandomBetween](#randombetween)
+In the Excel, are defined what dice the user wants (d2, d3, d4, d6, d8, d10, d12, d20, d100) and this function gets the right side of the string and return as int to use a Max parameter in the function [RandomBetween](#randombetween).
+This function is called once.

 ```VBA
 Function TextRight(cell As Range) As Integer